 So, what does the “stone” represent?
 It must be a symbol of God’s people who will vindicate His character during the last hours of earth’s history and bring to naught all the charges Satan brought against God’s government.
 The next chapter, where Daniel’s three companions bravely stood while their peers bowed down, is an illustration of how God will use His people to destroy the image during the final hours of earth’s history.

 Verse 46: Then the king Nebuchadnezzar fell upon his face, and worshipped Daniel, and commanded that they should offer an oblation and sweet odours unto him.

-What a change in demeanor from being “angry and very furious” (verse 12) to that of humble adoration bowing at Daniel’s feet!
+What a change in demeanor from being “angry and very furious” (verse 12) to that of humble adoration, bowing at Daniel’s feet!
 We are not told whether Daniel remonstrated with the king to prevent being worshiped, but we do know he took care not to take any credit to himself.
-Perhaps the relief brought to the king’s mind by this revelation was so great he forgot himself and cast aside his kingly dignity for the moment to express his profound gratitude.
+Perhaps the relief brought to the king’s mind by this revelation was so great that he forgot himself and cast aside his kingly dignity for the moment to express his profound gratitude.

 Verse 47: The king answered unto Daniel, and said, Of a truth it is, that your God is a God of gods, and a Lord of kings, and a revealer of secrets, seeing thou couldest reveal this secret.

 With the king answering “Daniel” and affirming that his “God, is a God of gods,” implies that Daniel had again reminded him that no credit was forthcoming to himself for the revelation of “this secret.”

 Verse 48: Then the king made Daniel a great man, and gave him many great gifts, and made him ruler over the whole province of Babylon, and chief of the governors over all the wise men of Babylon.